-Philip James Has No Symptoms Of Brain Cancer
+Philip James – Brain Cancer Survivor

 RxLeaf readers frequently write in about using cannabis to treat their cancer.
 It is not unusual for stories to include emotional journeys to full remission from lung cancer, Non Hodgkin’s lymphoma, prostate cancer, and more.
-The Daily Post recently published a story about Philip James, 32,vaping away all symptoms of brain cancer following his Astrocytoma diagnosis.
+The Daily Post recently published a story about Philip James, 32, vaping away all symptoms of brain cancer following his Astrocytoma diagnosis.

 Four years ago, James was diagnosed with grade three Anaplastic Astrocytoma.
 At that time, he was given two years to live.
 The determined young man started taking cannabis soon after his diagnosis and witnessed lasting improvements straight away.